0

 Commercial Historic Preservation Tax Credit

-Applications for large projects have reached the statutory limit for 2024.
-We will reopen the portal for large project applications in January 2025 when the annual tax credit allocation of $5 million is opened.
+Applications for both large and small pool projects have reached the statutory limit for 2025.
+We will announce on July 7, 2025 if returned credits are sufficient to allow us to reopen the pool on August 5, 2025.
+If not, we will reopen the portal for both large and small pool project applications on January 20, 2026 when the annual tax credit allocation of $5 million for each pool becomes available.
 Please note that eligible applicants will be waitlisted for credits on a first come, first served basis.
 Because credits may be allocated quickly, planning ahead is recommended.
-More information can be found here.

 Program Summary